dfxnoodle/web2pdf/README.md

 ### Azure OpenAI Setup

 1. Create an Azure OpenAI resource in the Azure portal
-2. Deploy a GPT model (GPT-3.5-turbo or GPT-4 recommended)
+2. Deploy a GPT model (model-router or GPT-4o recommended)
 3. Get your API key, endpoint, and deployment name
 4. Update your `.env.local` file with these credentials